-- 1. Novel Study 2 - In this section, you will analyze story elements to determine the central idea of a novel. - In this section, you will explain how an author develops a novel's central idea. - In this section, you will summarize a chapter of a novel.
+- 1. Novel Study 2 - In this section, you will analyze story elements to determine the central idea of a novel - In this section, you will discuss passages to explain how an author develops a novel's central idea.
+You will also describe how tracking a central idea affects your reading of a novel. - In this section, you will summarize a chapter of a novel.